Aspasia: Philosophical tradition

 In a tradition that can be traced back to the fourth century BC, Aspasia was a skilled rhetorician.
 In this painting by Nicolas-André Monsiau, she speaks while Socrates and Alcibiades listen attentively.

 In the fourth century, four philosophers are known to have written Socratic dialogues which feature Aspasia: Antisthenes, Plato, Aeschines and Xenophon.
+Armand D'Angour has argued that the character of Diotima in Plato's Symposium, to whom Socrates attributes his understanding of love, is also based on her.
 In the dialogues by Plato, Xenophon, and Aeschines, Aspasia is portrayed as an educated, skilled rhetorician, and a source of advice for marital concerns.
-Armand D'Angour has argued that Diotima, to whom Socrates attributes his understanding of love in Symposium, is based on her.
+Antisthenes' depiction of Aspasia was apparently more critical, portraying her as controlling Pericles with her femininity.

 In the Hellenistic and Roman periods, some authors followed Aspasia's more positive portrayal in Socratic literature, distancing her from prostitution and situating her in a tradition of wise women.
 Didymus Chalcenterus wrote about exceptional women in history in his Symposiaka, downplaying her sexuality but noting her influence on Socrates' philosophy and Pericles' rhetoric.
 Both Athenaeus and Maximus of Tyre report that Socrates advised Callias to have Aspasia teach his son.
 In Rome, Cicero and Quintillian used the conversation between Aspasia and Xenophon in Aeschines' dialogue as a good example of inductio.